Unlock and Upgrade

 QuestionPurpose

-What factors do you believe contribute most to juvenile delinquency?To identify perceived causes of youth criminal behavior.
+What factors contribute most to juvenile delinquency?Identifies root causes of youth offenses.

-How effective are current programs in preventing juvenile delinquency?To assess the effectiveness of existing prevention programs.
+How effective are current educational programs in preventing delinquency?Measures success of preventive strategies.

 QuestionPurpose